Axway/api-builder-docs/README.md

 ### Before you start

-You must have completed all of the steps in [Set up and work locally](https://axway-open-docs.netlify.app/docs/contribution_guidelines/setup_work_locally/).
+You must have the following installed in your development environment:

-**TBD: What prereqs still apply with new build scripts?
-Just install Hugo and NodeJS?**
+* Git client
+* Hugo
+* Node.js

+See [Set up and work locally](https://axway-open-docs.netlify.app/docs/contribution_guidelines/setup_work_locally/) for information on recommended versions of these tools and for tips on installing them in a WSL environment.

+The following steps assume that you already have a GitHub account in the Axway org and that you have the permissions to create new projects in that org.

 ### Create a new microsite repository in Axway org